MAML and ANIL Provably Learn Representations: Additional Related Work

-\textbf{Multi-task linear representation learning.} Many works have studied a similar multi-task linear representation learning setting as ours \citep{saunshi2021representation,thekumparampil2021statistically,collins2021exploiting,du2020few, tripuraneni2021provable,bullins2019generalize,maurer2016benefit,mcnamara2017risk}, but mostly focused on statistical results, and did not analyze gradient-based meta-learning.
-Similar works have shown that task diversity is necessary to learn generalizable representations from a statistical perspective \citep{du2020few,tripuraneni2020theory,tripuraneni2021provable,xu2021representation}.
+\textbf{Multi-task linear representation learning.} Several works have studied a similar multi-task linear representation learning setting as ours \citep{saunshi2021representation,thekumparampil2021statistically,collins2021exploiting, du2020fewshot, tripuraneni2020provable, bullins2019generalize,maurer2016benefit, mcnamara2017risk}, but did not analyze MAML or ANIL.
+Moreover, multiple works have shown that task diversity is necessary to learn generalizable representations from a statistical perspective \citep{du2020fewshot, tripuraneni2020theory,xu2021representation,tripuraneni2020provable}.
 Our work complements these by showing the benefit of task diversity to gradient-based meta-learning methods from an optimization perspective.